mikiher/audiobookshelf-windows/Readme.md

 #### Running the tray app
 You can run or debug the tray app directly from Visual Studio 2022 or Visual Studio Code.
-- Copy the audiobookshelf server executable to the `bin\x64\Release\net461` or `bin\x64\Debug\net461` folder, depending on the build configuration.
+- Copy the audiobookshelf server executable to the `bin\x64\Release\net461` or `bin\x64\Debug\net461` folder, depending on the build configuration
+- The app tries to read the `AppVersion` and `DataDir` values from the registry key `HKEY_CURRENT_USER\SOFTWARE\Audiobookshelf`, and if they are not found, it will use the default values
 - Run or debug the app (F5).
 By default, the app will:
+    - try to get the server data folder from the registry key `HKEY_CURRENT_USER\SOFTWARE\Audiobookshelf\DataDir`
+        - if not found, the default value `%LocalAppData%\Audiobookshelf` will be used
+    - try to get the app version from the registry key `HKEY_CURRENT_USER\SOFTWARE\Audiobookshelf\AppVersion`
-    - run the server on port 13378
+    - run the server on port 13378 by default
-    - Will use `%LocalAppData%\Audiobookshelf` as the server data folder.

 ### 3. Building the installer
 - Install [Visual Studio Code](https://code.visualstudio.com/download)